CSE370HCI/react-starter-tutorial/part8.md

     }
 }
 ```

+> If you are ever missing imports from your class, you can use the shortcut Ctrl+Alt+O to automatically optimize imports.

+When inserting this code we will have some errors, that is okay.
+We'll address those in the next section.

 > Note: We can have Android Studio auto import all required methods when initially creating a class.
 If we have a class that extends something and alt+enter on the erroring first line, we can import them with default values.